tahsinAmin/go/README.md

   Println("Hello")
   ```

+- The fields in the struct has to be capitalize

 # Problems and it solutions

 - [x] Go: "stat hello.go: no such file or directory".
 Solution is to see if both the files are in the same directory.